doufu3344/android/README.md

 Getting Started
 ---------------

-This is the Android source code of HTC saga (G12).
+This is the Android source code of HTC saga (G12 or HTC Desire S).

 To get started, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).